gatiinos/gatiinos/README.md

 - student of Alura
 - from Brazil

 Hi there!
-Im Estephane, but you can call me Tete. <br/> im currently **studying** some language to get started on my carreer, feel free to check on my work and visit my profile as many as you can, bye!
+I'm Estephane, but you can call me Tete.
+I'm currently studying languages to kickstart my career.
+Feel free to check out my work and visit my profile anytime.
+See you around!

 ---
 ### 🧮 Skills